OfficalAptx-4869/ApotoxineTool/README.md

-# AptxBasics is tool which can install all termux basics with only one command !
+# AptxBasics is tool for installing all termux packages & basics & best phishing tools !

 Thats How you can install the tool